 A delegation role is given its own keys, such that each collaborator can keep his own private key without the administrator having to share the targets key or allow a collaborator write access to all targets of the collection.

 Before adding any delegations, you should rotate the snapshot key to the server.
-Note that this is done by default for new collections created with a Docker Engine 1.11 client.
-This is such that delegation roles will not require the snapshot key to publish their own targets to the collection, since the server can publish the valid snapshot with the delegation targets:
+This is done by default for new collections created with a Docker Engine 1.11 client.
+Delegation roles do not require the snapshot key to publish their own targets to the collection, since the server can publish the valid snapshot with the delegation targets:

 $ notary key rotate example.com/collection snapshot -r